-DuPont beats on strong demand in agriculture business
+Strength in farm business powers DuPont's results beat

 2 Min Read

-(Reuters) - Chemicals and seeds company DuPont (DD.N), which is merging with Dow Chemical (DOW.N), beat analysts' estimates for both profit and revenue on Tuesday, helped by higher sales in its agriculture business.
+(Reuters) - DuPont's (DD.N) quarterly profit and revenue beat estimates on Tuesday, driven by strength in its agriculture business, its biggest, sending its shares to a record high.

+DuPont, which is merging with Dow Chemical (DOW.N), rose as much as 2.4 percent to $86.36 in morning trading.
+Dow, which will report quarterly earnings on Thursday, was up 1.7 percent.

-Sales in the business, which accounts for nearly half of DuPont's total revenue, rose 7 percent, as the company sold more insecticides and fungicides.
+Sales in DuPont's agriculture unit, which accounts for nearly half of its total revenue, rose 7 percent as the company sold more soybean seeds in North America and sunflower seeds in Europe.

-DuPont also said higher soybean sales in North America and increased demand for sunflower and corn seeds in Europe helped its agriculture business in the first half of the year.
+U.S. farmers sowed a record acreage of soybeans in spring this year as demand from China offered a potential lifeline in the face of falling demand for corn.

 DuPont and Dow are hiving off assets worth billions, including a portion of DuPont's crop protection business, to comply with anti-trust regulators after announcing their $130 billion merger-before-breakup deal in December 2015.